An engineer is not all numbers. We are made to become the world’s top problem-solvers be it in our profession or beyond.

-I finally got that “push” or divine intervention to launch my personal blog/website just late August 2020.
+I finally got that “push” or divine intervention to launch my personal blog/website in just late August 2020.
 I am Ray Adrian, a Filipino licensed civil engineer who specializes in highway safety and planning.
 I have just transferred from the Department of Public Works and Highways and right now I currently work as a senior economic development specialist (policy formulation and planning) at the National Economic and Development Authority of the Philippine government.

 I started this website as a way of compiling my passion for the things that are important to me such as road safety, innovation, economic development, society, and education.
 The things I care about are probably instilled by my experiences as a government worker who really dreams high for a better country and a better world in general.